 Is your electrical panel solar ready?

-Not every electrical panel is suitable for residential solar panel system installation, depending on its capacity ability to handle the electricity coming from the solar panels and the grid.
+Not every electrical panel is suitable for residential solar panel system installation, depending on its capacity and ability to handle the electricity coming from the solar panels and the grid.
 You might need your solar company to upgrade your home's electric panel before going solar to ensure your solar panels can work effectively, and everything follows the electrical codes.

 Fortunately, if you need a new electric panel before you can go solar, there are electrical panels specifically designed to be compatible with modern solar panels and all electrical codes.
 Solar-ready electrical panels have energy-monitoring functions that give you an overview of your home's electrical production and consumption.